Research

 Peace Agreements and the Persuasive Authority of International Law

-Gregory H. Fox & Timothy L. Jones “Peace Agreements and the Persuasive Authority of International Law,” Minnesota Journal of International Law, (forthcoming).
+Gregory H. Fox & Timothy L. Jones “Peace Agreements and the Persuasive Authority of International Law,” Minnesota Journal of International Law, 34 (1) 1-86.
+Publisher’s Version

 Abstract